szist/code-reviews/README.md

 <dd>Does the change or is there a possibility that the change might break something elsewhere?
 Can it be prevented?</dd>

 <dt>Code quality</dt>
 <dd>This does not include thing like "should there be a space after that comma".
 That should be covered by formatter, linter.
 What should be included are things not covered by tooling.
 Some of them might be even covered by some linters: from "that method has too many parameters" (see Code Quality below) to "I don't think that variable's name is clear" to "I think this would be simpler if you used the visitor pattern".
-When you look at this code again in a month, is it readable enough that you'll understand why the change was made without searching through old emails/slack messages/Jira tasks/github issues?</dd>
+When you look at this code again in a month, is it readable enough that you'll understand why the change was made without searching through old emails/slack messages/issue tracker tasks/github issues?</dd>

 <dt>Testability</dt>
 <dd>Is there an automated test that covers this change?
 If not, does it make sense to write one?</dd>